Dodi71/bash-setup/README.md

 # 🧠 Bash Prompt Theme Installer

-A clean, powerful Bash prompt and shell experience for your LXCs, VMs, and servers.
+A clean, powerful Bash prompt and shell experience for your LXCs, VMs, servers, and macOS terminal.

 ## 📦 What's Included